api3dao/signed-api/packages/pusher/README.md

 ### Environment variables

 Logging needs to be initialized prior the configuration files are loaded.
 This is done via environment variables.
-For
+All of the environment variables are optional and or set with default values for convenience.

-example:
+Example:

 ```sh
 # Defines a logger suitable for production.